 Don’t take our word for it.
 Below are 42 texting statistics that prove just how much customers and brands love texting.

 Constant Smartphone Use Means Customers Are Always Accessible via Messaging

-The majority of customers rarely let their phones leave their sides.
-They take their phones everywhere, from home to work—which means that you have constant access to them.
+The majority of your customers rarely let their phones leave their sides.
+They take their phones everywhere, from home to work—which means that your business has constant, direct access to them.
 They’re constantly checking their phones, too, which means they’ll almost always see your messages.

 - 97% of Americans own some type of cell phone